mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-4-intro-to-web-hosting.md

 * Provide definitions to keywords that were provided throughout the lesson

 ### Objectives: Sum It Up
-* Provide a short summarization/explanation for each lecture objective
+Provide a short summarization/explanation for each lecture objective
+* `Hosting` is
+* We need hosting to ...
+* Discuss the difference between `local` and `cloud` hosting
+  * `Local` hosting is ...
+  * `Cloud` hosting is ...
+  * The difference between the two is ...
+* `Networking` is
+  * It allows us to ..
+  * A practical example of networking is ...
+  * Be able to talk about some of its core principles
+* Be able to explain what a `server process` is
 ### Resources
 * [What is localhost? - by: What Is My IP Address](https://whatismyipaddress.com/localhost)
 * [Understanding the Loopback Interface - by: Juniper](https://www.juniper.net/documentation/en_US/junos/topics/concept/interface-security-loopback-understanding.html)